Posterior linearisation smoothing with robust iterations

 To examine the impact of regularisation, we analyse a special case of the coordinated turn experiment in \cref{sec:exp:ct_const_sens}.
-We also include an extended analysis of different metrics across iterations, averaged over \numMcRuns realisations.

-The experiment setup is almost the same as in the original experiment with a true trajectory simulated from a coordinated turn model and a bearings only measurement model.
+The experiment setup is almost identical to the original experiment above, with a true trajectory of length $\tsFin=500$, simulated from a coordinated turn model and a bearings-only measurement model.
 The bearings measurements come from two sensors placed at $(-1.5, 0.5)^{\top}$ and $(1, 1)^{\top}$ respectively, both with relatively high noise with variance $\sigma^2 = 1/2^2 \ \rad^2$.
-To highlight the need for regularisation we modify the sensor arrangement to create some challenging non-linearities: For time steps $k = 50, 100, \dots, 500$ the measurement consists of a single reading from the sensor at $(1, 1)^{\top}$, but with a low noise with $\sigma^2 = 0.025^2 \ \rad^2$.
+To highlight the benefit of regularisation we modify the sensor arrangement to create some challenging non-linearities: For time steps $k = 50, 100, \dots, 500$, the measurement consists of a single reading from the sensor at $(1, 1)^{\top}$, but with a low noise with $\sigma^2 = 0.025^2 \ \rad^2$.